jonnonz1/nz-statute-book/acts/public/1998/rating-valuations-act-1998.md

 ### 43 Regional councils to share costs of maintaining district valuation rolls
 (1) A regional council must pay annually to each of its constituent territorial authorities a share of the costs of the territorial authority in preparing and maintaining its district valuation roll.
 (2) The regional council's annual share of the costs in any particular case is to be an amount determined having regard to the formula in subsection (3), or such other amount as is agreed between the council and the relevant territorial authority.
-(3) The formula referred to in subsection (2) is as follows: where— ais the average annual gross revenue generated from rates for the last 3 financial years by the territorial authority; and bis the average annual gross revenue generated from rates for the last 3 financial years by the regional council within the district of the territorial authority; and cis all the costs incurred by the territorial authority in the relevant year in preparing and maintaining its district valuation roll in respect of the information that is required by, or requested by, the regional council or necessary for the preparation or maintenance of that information.
+(3) The formula referred to in subsection (2) is as follows:where—ais the average annual gross revenue generated from rates for the last 3 financial years by the territorial authority; andbis the average annual gross revenue generated from rates for the last 3 financial years by the regional council within the district of the territorial authority; andcis all the costs incurred by the territorial authority in the relevant year in preparing and maintaining its district valuation roll in respect of the information that is required by, or requested by, the regional council or necessary for the preparation or maintenance of that information.
 (4) In determining generally how to undertake its valuation services, a territorial authority must— (a) consult with the relevant regional council; and (b) have regard to the views of the regional council in its choice of service provider.